lighthouse-dashboard/lighthouse-dashboard/README.md

  - CIRCLE_TOKEN - circle ci token
  - PORT - port for the server
  - LIMIT - limit of build numbers fetched
+ - NO_AUTH=1 - can beused to disable basic auth for local development